 Subversively, the seasonal factory salads are almost as popular as the sausages.
 Classics include pear, beetroot, labne, amaretti crumb and dill, and radicchio, cauliflower, hazelnut and prunes.

 Long stocking Sydney only beers, the factory’s most recent manifestation as a brewery is a natural progression from beer lovers to beer producers.
-Early Sausage Queen beers have been made in collaboration with other slashies, including a cancer researcher, an IT guy and a foreign affairs consultant.
+Early Sausage Queen beers have been made in collaboration with other slashies, including a cancer researcher, a sound engineer and a foreign affairs consultant.